GSRHackZ/Google-Meet-Flooder-Tool/README.md

 # Google-Meet-Flooder-Tool 🌊
 Flood any class or meeting with chat spamming bots.
 Destruction! 😈
 <h4>⭐ Now works with updated google meets ⭐</h4>
+<h4>✔ Added profanity filter so chats aren't spammed with profanities.
+This thing wasn't made to be used in such a malicous way 🤦‍♂️ ✔ </h4>

 <h3>Steps for use: </h3>